 The Key to Faster Remediation: Getting Work to the Right Team First

-by Brinqa, Security Experts//7 min read/
+by Brinqa, Research Team//7 min read/

 Every security team is under pressure to reduce mean time to remediate (MTTR).
 They deploy new scanners, expand visibility, add dashboards, and tighten SLAs.
 Yet despite all this investment, the one thing leadership wants most – faster remediation – often doesn’t improve at the pace expected.